 With legislation like the Cancer Gag Act, Bayer and its government lap dogs aim to prevent people harmed by pesticide toxins from recovering damages after they have been injured.
-This legislation would bar lawsuits so long as warning labels meet the Environmental Protection Agency (EPA) guidelines, but these labels focus on acute risks from accidental ingestion rather than long-term risks like cancer.18 Additionally, the EPA cannot always be relied on to make the safe choice for consumers.
-Lee Zeldin, Trump's new EPA Administrator, has vowed to pursue a deregulation agenda that capitulates to industry.19
+This legislation would bar lawsuits so long as warning labels meet the Environmental Protection Agency (EPA) guidelines, but these labels focus on acute risks from accidental ingestion rather than long-term risks like cancer.
+Additionally, the EPA cannot always be relied on to make the safe choice for consumers.
+Lee Zeldin, Trump's new EPA Administrator, has vowed to pursue a deregulation agenda that capitulates to industry.

 Even before Trump's administration, the EPA has long lagged other nations when regulating dangerous pesticides.
-They are reluctant to unilaterally revoke approvals, relying on companies to voluntarily stop selling products.20 The agency is also vulnerable to outside influence - in the 2010s, Monsanto pressured the EPA to kill a glyphosate review that was to be undertaken by the U.S. Agency for Toxic Substances and Disease Registry and to suspend an EPA Scientific Advisory Panel on the health risks of glyphosate.21 Monsanto also ghostwrote "independent" scientific papers supporting the safety of glyphosate, including one that made it into the EPA's 2017 cancer assessment.22
+The agency is reluctant to unilaterally revoke approvals, relying on companies to voluntarily stop selling products.
+It is also vulnerable to outside influence - in the 2010s, Monsanto pressured the EPA to kill a glyphosate review that was to be undertaken by the U.S. Agency for Toxic Substances and Disease Registry, and to suspend an EPA Scientific Advisory Panel on the health risks of glyphosate.
+Monsanto also ghostwrote "independent" scientific papers supporting the safety of glyphosate, including one that made it into the EPA's 2017 cancer assessment.

-Without the EPA fully considering harms in advance, injured parties must rely on litigation to force liability onto manufacturers and receive compensation for damages retroactively.23 The IARC decision led to thousands of lawsuits across the U.S., with consumers arguing they developed NHL from exposure to Roundup.24 In 2020, Bayer paid out over \$10 billion to settle 95,000 Roundup lawsuits in one of the largest settlements ever.25 Despite this, the company maintains Roundup is safe for use, and they now seek to quietly stifle future litigation with state-by-state bans like the Cancer Gag Act.26 But lowans will not let Bayer work behind the scenes to destroy our health and safety in pursuit of profit any longer.
+Without the EPA fully considering harms in advance, injured parties must rely on litigation to force liability onto manufacturers and receive compensation for damages retroactively.
+The IARC decision led to thousands of lawsuits across the U.S., with consumers arguing that they developed NHL from exposure to Roundup.
+In 2020, Bayer paid out over \$10 billion to settle 95,000 Roundup lawsuits in one of the largest settlements ever.
+Despite this, the company maintains that Roundup is safe for use, and Bayer now seeks to quietly stifle future litigation with state-by-state bans like the Cancer Gag Act.
+But Iowans will not let Bayer work behind the scenes to destroy our health and safety in pursuit of profit any longer.